latex3/tagging-project/index.md

 ## Discussions

-Under "[Discussions](https://github.com/latex3/tagging-project/discussions)" there is a pages that allow contributed comments and discussions that can be more general or long-term than the issues,
+Under "[Discussions](https://github.com/latex3/tagging-project/discussions)" there are pages that allow contributed comments and discussions that can be more general or long-term than the issues.

 Some notable pages include